Getting Started Guide

 - hubble.internal.identifier.mk.ms-cloud-temple.com

-Your Permissions
+Your permissions

-- Namespaces: Allow tenants to list namespaces for tools and dashboards.
+- Namespaces: allow tenants to list namespaces for tools and dashboards.

-- IngressClasses: Inform users about available ingress controllers for application routing.
+- IngressClasses: inform users about available ingress controllers for application routing.

-- NetworkPolicies, ResourceQuotas, LimitRanges, and Events: Essential for diagnosing network restrictions, scheduling failures, or resource quota violations.
+- NetworkPolicies, ResourceQuotas, LimitRanges, and Events: essential for diagnosing network restrictions, scheduling failures, or resource quota violations.

-Certain actions are not allowed:
+Some actions are not permitted:

-- Listing or creating Capsule tenants
+- list / create Capsule tenants

 --skip-crdsoption.
 See: Helm 3 Documentation

-Follow a detailed guide to connect, deploy a "Hello World" application, and expose it to the internet.
+Follow a detailed guide to connect, deploy a "Hello World" application, and expose it to the Internet.

-Tutorial: Understand the Network
+Tutorial: Understand networking

-Tutorial: Managing Permissions with Capsule
+Tutorial: Manage permissions with Capsule

 Learn how to use Capsule to create tenants and delegate permissions to your teams.